 Water conservation is also a critical aspect of the oil and gas industry because without water industry could not operate, and more importantly clean water is critical for Canadians who live downstream of production.
 In the oil sands most water used is recycled – around 80 percent for established mining operations and approximately 94 percent for in-situ operations, and less than 1% of the Athabasca river flow is used for oil production—and this is carefully monitored to ensure too much water is never used.

 In conventional oil production hydraulic fracturing has seen robust improvements in water use, and methodology.
-Our rigorous regulations and reporting sctructure ensures that ground water and aquifors are protected.
-This safe, often misundestood practice, actually reduces industry footprint as less drill pads are required to produce the oil and or natural gas.
+Our rigorous regulations and reporting structure ensures that ground water and aquifers are protected.
+This safe, often misunderstood practice, actually reduces industry footprint as less drill pads are required to produce the oil and or natural gas.

 From Oil Production to Bison Protection